 Our Analysis and Test Results

 The Rab Electron Pro is a warm and feature-heavy option designed to combat the cold and wind.
-While it’s not necessarily a jacket we’d want to clip to our harness and climb with, it’s absolutely a coat we’d throw in a pack when we knew we were in for long cold belays or to wear around camp while backpacking.
+While it’s not necessarily a jacket we’d want to clip to our harness and climb with, it’s the coat we’d throw in our packs when we knew we were in for long cold belays or wearing around camp while backpacking.

-The Electron Pro is one of the warmest jackets we tested this season.
+The Electron Pro is one of the warmest jackets we tested.
 Purpose-built for wintertime activities like alpine climbing and skiing, it's also comfortable and warm for use around town, or on a cold-weather hike.
-The 800 fill down used in this medium bordering on heavyweight coat accomplishes its goal.
+The 800 fill down used in this medium bordering on heavyweight coat accomplishes its goal of trapping heat inside the garment.
 Constructed with zoned midi and micro baffle stitching, this jacket is less bulky than other comparable down jackets and has fewer cold spots due to the stitching.

 While the surplus of warmth is ideal for truly cold days or putting on between activities, this coat might be too much for summer and spring missions in the mountains.

 With a size medium weighing in at 17.25 ounces, this jacket was the second heaviest in our test group.
 That being said, it was also one of the warmest.
-When you consider the warmth provided by this jacket, our testers felt it was surprisingly lightweight.
-Its light weight makes it comfortable to wear, and it will keep you surprisingly toasty.
-This jacket makes an excellent belay coat, given its weight to warmth ratio.
-It’s not too heavy to schlep out to the crag but it is plenty warm when standing still for long interrupted periods.
+When you consider the warmth provided by this jacket, our testers felt it was surprisingly lightweight, comfortable, and surprisingly toasty.
+This jacket makes an excellent belay coat, given its weight to warmth-ratio.
+It’s not too heavy to schlep out to the crag, but it is plenty warm when standing still for long interrupted periods.
 By the same token, this jacket is great for layering up while ski touring.
 The weight of this jacket didn’t discourage our testers from packing this coat along for just about any adventure, as long as weight wasn’t an absolutely critical factor.

 The Electron is perhaps a little too heavy for ultralight backpacking missions or multi-pitch rock climbing.
-The bulk and weight of this down was cumbersome when clipped to a harness and probably overkill.
-If you’re ice or alpine climbing, however, this down will be just right.
+The bulk and weight of this down were cumbersome when clipped to a harness, and the jacket felt like overkill on the rocks.
+If you’re into ice or alpine climbing, however, this down will be just right.

 But, do not consider the Electron a replacement for a good rain jacket.
 It performs well compared to other down jackets, but none of the down jackets we tested are suitable for extended use in wet weather without a proper rain layer on top.
 On the technical side, it makes it a great wintertime insulation layer when you might be dealing with dripping ice and small amounts of snowmelt.

-Our testers thoroughly enjoyed the fit of this jacket.
-Given its warmth and weight, we were expecting it to be a whole heck of a lot bulkier.
-The jacket has a somewhat long-waist hem which gives you maximum coverage and insulating abilities all the way down to your butt.
-The arms and wrist hems are long enough to give you full coverage but not comically long enough to cover your hands.
+Our testers thoroughly enjoyed the fit of this jacket and found it to be quite comfortable because of the fit.
+Given its warmth and weight, we were expecting it to be much bulkier.
+The jacket has a somewhat long-waist hem which gives you maximum coverage and insulating abilities all the way down to your bum.
+The arms and wrist hems provide ample coverage without extending over your hands.
 This coat comfortably accommodates a base and mid-layer underneath; we’d go as far as saying that this jacket has an athletic cut.
-With a bit of taper towards the waist, this jacket doesn’t just turn you into a big square blob as some heavy puffys do.
+With a bit of taper towards the waist, this well-fitting jacket doesn’t just turn you into a big square blob as some heavy puffys do.

-Designed primarily for cold and dry conditions, this jacket works great with a base and mid-layer underneath; however, if you need to put a rain layer on top, things start to feel pretty bunchy and your mobility starts to become impaired significantly.
+Designed primarily for cold and dry conditions, this jacket works great with a base and midlayer underneath; however, if you need to put a rain layer on top, the jacket starts to bunch, and your mobility becomes significantly impaired.
+So keep in mind that the comfort of this piece decreases a bit with additional layers.

-This jacket has just the right amount of features to be useful without them starting to feel superfluous or gimmicky.
-The partially elastic writs cuffs keep the wind out and gloves tucked safely inside.
+The Electron Pro has just the right amount of features to be useful without them feeling superfluous or gimmicky.
+The partially elastic wrist cuffs keep the wind out, and gloves tucked safely inside.

-The brimmed hood helps keep the hood from covering your eyes and helps light precipitation bead away from your face.
+The brimmed hood provides some sun coverage covering and helps light precipitation bead away from your face.
 This coat has two external zippered hand pockets that sit high enough to still be accessible while you are wearing a harness.
 It has one internal zip chest pocket that easily fits a large smartphone and wallet.
 The upper portion of the zipper that touches your face when fully zipped is fleece-lined for comfort.
 The waist hem is equipped with cinchable drawstrings, and the hood is minorly adjustable via a small piece of velcro.

 For a jacket of this weight, we would have liked to have seen some internal drop pockets.
 Drop pockets are great for keeping gloves, skins, and even climbing shoes warm and dry when the conditions get nasty.

-The Rab Electron Pro is a high-quality jacket built for cold-weather adventures in the mountains.
+The Electron Pro is a high-quality jacket built for cold-weather adventures in the mountains.
 Featuring 800 fill hydrophobic treated down, this is one of the more water-resistant downs we tested.
-Sporting useful but not over the top features, this jacket will meet the needs of skiers, climbers, and backpackers looking for extra warmth without overloading their packs in relation to space or weight.
+Sporting useful but not over-the-top features, this jacket will meet the needs of skiers, climbers, and backpackers looking for extra warmth without overloading their packs in relation to space or weight.

 Ad-free.
 Influence-free.
 Powered by Testing.